Stone wrist-guard

-Replica of slate stone wrist-guard as it most probably was NOT worn.
+Replica of slate stone wrist-guard as it may have been worn.

 Early Bronze Age stone wrist-guards are found across Europe from around 2400–1900 BCE and are closely associated with the Beaker culture and Únětice culture.
 In the past they have been variously known as stone bracers, stone arm-guards and armlets, although "stone wrist-guard" is currently the favoured terminology; and it is no longer thought that they were functional archer's bracers.
+Recent experimental archaeology suggests they may have been portable whetstones used to sharpen copper knives.